-But where do you start?
+But where do you start when evaluating TV programming options?
 Below, you’ll find six questions you should be asking your team now if you are even thinking about changing your TV, internet or voice services.

 1 – Do You Want Customized Service Based on Level of Care?

 In the past, it used to be enough to simply provide standard television programming.
 While residents might have missed their favorite TV shows from the past, they “made do” with the options given.

 The modern-day resident, however, has higher expectations when it comes to their television programming.

 Today, seniors are more technologically savvy than ever before.
 Many of them have grown accustomed to streaming, DVR, and other similar conveniences.
 That trend will only become more entrenched over time.

 Every community is unique.
 Even within the community, there may be different resident populations, including: